-Benefit Description You After the calendar pay year deductible Treatment therapies Standard Option Value Plan • Chemotherapy and radiation therapy for treatment of cancer.
-Network: 10% of the Plan's allowance Network: 20% of the Plan's allowance Note: Call us at 1-800-410-7778 for details about coverage and information about chemotherapy treatments and Network providers.
+Benefit Description You After the calendar pay · vear deductible Treatment therapies Standard Option Value Plan Chemotherapy and radiation therapy for treatment of cancer.
+Network: 10% of the Plan's allowance Network: 20% of the Plan's allowance Note: Call us at 800-410-7778 for details about coverage and information about chemotherapy treatments and Network providers.
 Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/tissue transplants , Section 5(b).
-Hyperbaric oxygen therapy Treatment room Observation room Note: These therapies (excluding the related office visits) are covered under this benefit when billed by the outpatient department of a hospital, clinic or a physician's office.
+Hyperbaric oxygen therapy • Treatment room Observation room Note: These therapies (excluding the related office visits) are covered under this benefit when billed by the outpatient department of a hospital, clinic or a physician's office.
 Pharmacy charges for chemotherapy drugs (including prescription drugs to treat the side effects of chemotherapy) are covered under Prescription drug benefits , Section 5(f).
 Note: Preauthorization is required for hyperbaric oxygen therapy.
-Call us at 1-800-410-7778 prior to scheduling treatment.
+Call us at 800-410-7778 prior to scheduling treatment.
 See Other services under You need prior Plan approval for certain services , Section 3.
-Note: See Prescription drug benefits , Section 5 (f) for related drug coverage.
-Certain specialty drugs, oncology drugs and growth hormones require preauthorization; see Specialty drugs , Section 5(f), and Other services under You need prior Plan approval for certain services , Section 3. • Dialysis - hemodialysis and peritoneal dialysis Network: 10% of the Plan's Network: 20% of the Plan's Intravenous (IV)/infusion therapy, including TPN allowance allowance Respiratory therapy Non-Network: 30% of the Plan's allowance and any difference Non-Network: 40% of the Plan's allowance and any difference • Inhalation therapy between our allowance and the billed between our allowance and the billed Growth hormone therapy amount amount Note: Call us at 1-800-410-7778 for details about coverage and information about dialysis, IV/ infusion therapy, respiratory therapy and inhalation therapy Network providers.
+Note: See Prescription drug benefits , Section 5(f) for related drug coverage.
+Certain specialty drugs, oncology drugs and growth hormones require preauthorization; see Specialty drugs, Section 5(f), and Other services under You need prior Plan approval for certain services, Section 3.
+Dialysis - hemodialysis and peritoneal dialysis Network: 10% of the Plan's allowance Network: 20% of the Plan's allowance • Intravenous (IV)/infusion therapy, including TPN Non-Network: 30% of the Plan's allowance and any difference between our allowance and the Non-Network: 40% of the Plan's allowance and any difference Respiratory therapy between our allowance and the Inhalation therapy billed amount billed amount Growth hormone therapy Note: Call us at 800-410-7778 for details about coverage and information about dialysis, IV/infusion therapy, respiratory therapy and inhalation therapy Network providers.
+Tuaatua ent theranies - continued on nevt nage